frankaaksat/Automatic_plant_watering/README.md

 #Readme

-This is the code for automatic plant watering
+This is the code for automatic plant watering.

-## local development

-1. Open index.html in your browser
+TBU...